Top 10 Nursing Interview Questions (With Example Answers)

-10 common nursing interview questions to consider practicing:
+10 common nursing interview questions

-Example: “During my clinical training at Northeast Hospital in the ER, I learned how important it is to communicate well with other nurses.
+Example: “During my clinical training at Northeast Hospital in the emergency room, I learned how important it is to communicate well with other nurses.
 One night, a patient approached me to say he had been waiting for his medication for 20 minutes.
 I was new to the hospital at the time, so I checked in with his nurse before deciding to provide it myself.

 2. How would you handle a difficult patient?

-It turned out that he was worried about his situation and not used to being away from home.
-I spent a few minutes asking about his pets at home and brought him an extra snack.
-After that, he went to sleep and no longer called repeatedly during the remainder of his treatment.
-I learned to look beyond patients' attitudes for underlying concerns.”
+It turned out that they were worried about their situation and not used to being away from home.
+I spent a few minutes asking about their pets at home and brought an extra snack before arranging a phone call with their family to help better reassure them.
+After that, they went to sleep and no longer called repeatedly during the remainder of their treatment.
+From this experience, I learned to look beyond patients' attitudes for underlying concerns.”